 For Parents

-In the journey of creating this website, it’s been interesting to learn that many of the large, national sites for hiring nannies and sitters have far fewer care provider members in the Puget Sound region than the Nanny Parent Connection!
+In the journey of building this website, it’s been interesting to learn that many of the large, national sites for hiring nannies and sitters have far fewer care provider members in the Puget Sound region than the Nanny Parent Connection!
 Job postings there can be clunky to create and are only visible to those who find your listing in a search.
 My personal experience with several of these large, national sites was that I would reach out to many care providers but have few to none of them contact me back.
-Care providers likely aren’t checking those websites multiple times per day as they do with Facebook.
 Some of these sites are expensive to use and can have confusing cancellation policies.
 You don’t get to interact with other families in these groups and there is no sense of community.
-With these sites you look at a carefully curated profile made by the care provider, whereas with a Facebook profile you gain a more authentic and genuine idea of who a potential care provider really is.

 Want to learn more?
 Check out these videos “ Episode #4: Where Do I Find A Nanny?“, and “How To Run A Successful Nanny Search – Working With A Nanny From A-Z Series – Ep.6” on our YouTube channel: